apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             Notes
             -----
             - This method does not accept any extra arguments.
-            - You cannot reference the Spark session within the UDTF.
+            - You cannot create or reference the Spark session within the UDTF.
 Any attempt to do so will result in a serialization error.
             """
             ...